Container Vegetable Gardening allows you to cultivate edibles in a limited space! Have a look at some Easy Container Vegetables you can grow!

-For growing lettuce, choose a wide planter rather than deep (6″ deep is enough).
-Leave space of 4-7 inches between each plant.
-Remember, leaf lettuces can be grown more closely than head lettuces.
-Use well draining soil and do shallow and frequent watering to keep the soil slightly moist.
+For growing lettuce, choose a wide planter rather than a deep one Remember, leaf lettuces can be grown more closely than head lettuces.
+Use well-draining soil and do shallow and frequent watering to keep the soil slightly moist always.

-Cucumbers are one of the easy container vegetables though it requires regular watering, full sun, warm temperature and fertilizer.
+Cucumbers are one of the easy container vegetables though they require regular watering, full sun, warm temperature, and fertilizer.
 If you have some space, instead of growing dwarf and bushier varieties grow tall, climbing varieties for higher yield.
-You can grow these varieties on a trellis in a large container in barely 1-2 sqft. of space.
-To know more about growing cucumbers vertically read our post.

-After tomatoes, peppers and chilies are easiest to grow in containers and they are most productive too.
-If you keep the pot in a sunny spot and provide right soil and fertilizer at the time the plant will fruit prolifically.
-The Large and deep pot that is minimum 12 inches deep is optimum.
-Pepper plants are susceptible to pests.
-You will have to keep an eye on aphids.
+After tomatoes, peppers and chilies are the easiest to grow in containers and they are most productive too.
+If you keep the pot in a sunny spot and provide the right soil and fertilizer at the time, this vegetable will fruit prolifically.

-Sow the seeds of carrot varieties that are short instead of standard as they require more room to grow their roots.
-Choose containers that are deep enough (12″).
-Carrots are easy to grow in pots if you choose a right variety.
-Keep the plant in partial sun and water it regularly to keep the soil slightly moist, avoid overwatering.
+Sow the seeds of carrot varieties that are short instead of standard ones as they require more room to grow their roots.
+Keep the plants in full to partial sun.
 Also, carrots are susceptible to mildew so don’t wet the foliage.

 Peas require moist soil and cool to moderate weather to thrive.
 All varieties are suitable for container gardening but dwarf bushier varieties are better.
-A pot that is 6-12 inches deep is enough.
-You can grow 4-6 plants in a 12 inches wide and deep container, it depends more on the variety you are growing.
-Keep the potted plants in the partial sun if reach to full sunlight is not possible.
+You can grow 4-6 plants in a 12 inches wide container.